andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Okay here's the gig.
 I've got this pawn shop that is bursting good merchandise.
 They have these two jewels that would be perfect for my collection. **Your objective is to steal the two jewels**, and anything else you take is yours."_

-_"Thing is, with all these prison breakouts the owners have put in a special security system that only they can deactivate.
-Now I know they both work late tonight so you need to get in there and take them hostage."_
+_"Thing is, with all these prison breakouts lately the owner has put in a special security system that only he can deactivate.
+Now I know he works late tonight so you need to get in there and take them hostage.
+I don't know where he'll be, precisely, so you'll have to plan around that."_

-_Read "When the First Hostage is Taken" below when you take your first hostage_
+_Read "When the Hostage is Taken" below when you take the hostage_

 ### Setup

 * Events: Use Events 1-20, 20a, 20b, 20c, 21.
 * Special Events: Place _Panic!_ on top of Event 12, and _Reinforcements_ on top of Event 16.
-* Use the White and Yellow meeples for the two owners.
-When a Character lands on the same space, take the "Hostage" non-player character card and use the same-colored die for his actions.
+* Use the white meeple for the Owner.
+Place the non-player character token in the security bag.
+When a Character lands on the Owner's space, take the "Hostage" non-player character card and use the white die for his actions.

 ### Planning Phase